EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 ### Containerizing Elasticsearch

 Like MySQL, there’s an official [Elasticsearch Docker image up in Docker Hub](https://hub.docker.com/_/elasticsearch).
-As a result, getting a working Elasticsearch insallation is a piece of cake.
+As a result, getting a working Elasticsearch installation is a piece of cake.
 It’s done with a command like this:

 ```plaintext
 docker run -d \